Best 14 Incident Management Software for 2023

 - Assign Tasks: make sure incidents go to the right technician within minutes

-- Templates: ditch boring spreadsheets and bring in the fun with awesome templates for Bug Queues
+- Templates: ditch boring incident report templates and bring in the fun with awesome templates for Bug Queues

 - Create Mind Maps to visualize plans